The 18 players Jose Mourinho let leave Man Utd & who replaced them

-He’s now at FC Cincinnati, following stints at Reading and Nottingham Forest.
+He’s now at Rotherham United, following stints at Reading, Nottingham Forest and FC Cincinnati.
 Another one for the ‘Tuanzebe got some of his minutes’ pile.

-Six years on from the second of his two Premier League games for United (and those were four years apart) he’s found form for League One promotion-chasers Wigan Athletic, earning his Republic Of Ireland debut last year, after unspectacular spells with Hull City and Ipswich Town
+Six years on from the second of his two Premier League games for United (and those were four years apart) he’s found form at Championship side Wigan Athletic, earning his Republic Of Ireland debut last year, after unspectacular spells with Hull City and Ipswich Town.

-Marcus Rashford isn’t the only Manchester United player who made his Premier League debut in the 3-2 victory over Arsenal in 2016, but he’s the only one who scored and the only one who isn’t now at MTK Budapest.
+Marcus Rashford isn’t the only Manchester United player who made his Premier League debut in the 3-2 victory over Arsenal in 2016, but he’s the only one who scored and the only one whose most recent club was MTK Budapest.